 Departmental Review

-Your first step to take if you disagree with the decision of the DMV is to request a “departmental review.”
+If you disagree with the DMV’s decision, your first step is to request a “departmental review.”
 You have 15 days from the date you received notice of the DMV’s original decision to request this review.

 Generally, simply filing the request will put a halt to the suspension or revocation of your license until the review has been completed.